 More information kits were sent to government agencies, and radio and television announcements were distributed to another 6,500 stations.

 Several Board members made additional one-day visits to eight key cities, some of which had previously been visited.
-Chairman Goodell continued

-/The cities visited were /Cite Presidential announcement. /The cities visited were misunderstandings concerning our eligibility criteria.
-Finally, the media began to recognize the difficulties we were having in communicating with our potential applicants. \\/
+Chairman Goodell continued to hold several press conferences in order to draw attention to prior misunderstandings concerning our eligibility criteria.
+Finally, the media began to recognize the difficulties we were having in communicating with our potential applicants.